About

 • The main example of metatype is TYPE which is the type of all types.

-In more precise terms, a metatype is any object t such that issubclass(t, TYPE) is True.
-Equivalently, it is some t such that if isinstance(x, t) is True for some x, then isinstance(x, TYPE) is True as well.
+2. if isinstance(x, t) is True for some x, then isinstance(x, TYPE) is True as well.

 The metatypes form themselves a metatype META.